CNCR-NTU/SawyerRoboticArm/sawyer_robot_code/README.md

 # Use the package

-To run run them, you need to start the simulated Intera environment :
+To run run them, you need to start the Intera environment :
 	* cd ~/ros_ws
 	* ./intera.sh

-Then, in another terminal, launch the script you want :
+Then, launch the script you want :
-	* cd ~/ros_ws
-	* ./intera.sh
 	* rosrun sawyer_robot_code <desired script>

+You can use several terminals to launch several scripts at once, but all the terminal you want to use must be running the Intera environment.

-We recommand starting by the init_sawyer script.
+We recommand starting by the init_sawyer.py script.

 THESE CODES ARE STRICTLY DEDICATED TO THE ROBOT.
 THEY DON'T WORK ON THE SIMULATION ON GAZEBO.